Internet-Draft Mission AuthZEN August 2026

 parameter_digest:

 REQUIRED for parameter-bound classes.
-A string. the parameter_digest defined by [I-D.draft-mcguinness-mission-runtime].
+A string.
+The parameter_digest defined by [I-D.draft-mcguinness-mission-runtime].
 This profile carries that value on the wire; it does not define a second digest or canonicalization.
 The executing PEP recomputes and reverifies the digest immediately before acting, and the PDP recomputes it over any supplied parameters, both as that section requires.

 5.6.
-Audience and Freshness Context
+Audience and Mission State Observation

 audience: